Skeppar/Test_2D_Game_Version_1/README.md

 # Test_2D_Game_Version_1

-This is a game which I started making on the 26th of October in 2022.
-I just finished a Java bootcamp and this will be my first real Java project I'm making after having finished the bootcamp.

-I have a lot of ideas that I want to put into this game in the future, but I will start with this test game first, and then later on make a second one using everything I learnt from this.
+I have a lot of ideas that I want to put into this game in the future, but I will start with this more simplistic game first, and then later on make a new one using everything I learned from this project.

-Disclaimer: Much of this code will be based on a YouTubers work where he teaches coding.
-I am planning on taking what I learn from this project and making it into something original in the future, but at that point I will most likely make a new project here on GitHub for it.
-If you are interested in the YouTubers work you can find all of his videos on his channel here: https://www.youtube.com/c/RyiSnow/videos
+Much of this code is based on a YouTuber's work who teaches coding.
+I have made changes and adaptations to the code, and I have a ton of ideas that I am planning on implimenting in the future.
+I highly recommend his channel for anyone interested in coding simplistic games in Java, the code is not too complicated and his videos are very easy to understand, you can find his channel here: https://www.youtube.com/c/RyiSnow/videos